crespire/rails_railsbook/README.md

 * Friend requests and displays (current task)
 * Likes system
 * Notifications for requests, likes and comments
-* Omniauth using two end points
+* Omniauth using two end points (remember to turn off Turbo for these links, as we are not sending ajax requests)
   * Twitter
   * Google